 Eating plants that contain vitamins, minerals and antioxidants naturally protect us regardless of whether we are a plant or a human.
 This is the beauty of nature.
 She does not discriminate.

 The main antioxidants that plants produce and that are utilized by humans are vitamins c and e, beta-carotene, polyphenols, and bioflavonoids.

 It is these polyphenols and bioflavonoids that are being touted as the next superfood ingredient such as resveratrol in grapes and epigallocatechin gallate (ECGC) in green tea.

 Similar less well-known flavonoids are found in a class of Ayurvedic herbs called Rasayanas.
-The most well known among these type of herbs are Ashwagandha, Licorice, Shatavari, Amalaki, Guduchi, Nirgundi and Guggulu.
+The most well-known among these types of herbs are Ashwagandha, Licorice, Shatavari, Amalaki, Guduchi, Nirgundi and Guggulu.

 All of these have been shown to have antioxidant properties that are enhanced when they are used in conjunction with other herbs.
 The sum is greater than its parts.